sreeshmaheshwar/formal-power-series/README.md

 In competitive programming, a single, self-contained source file is typically submitted to the judge.
 Bundling tools such as [OJ-Bundle](https://github.com/online-judge-tools/verification-helper) are therefore commonly used to _"expand"_ out `#include`s of a source file where relevant, producing a single, submission-ready output.
 This tool is compatible with this library's headers.
 ACL's [expander.py](https://github.com/atcoder/ac-library/blob/master/expander.py) provides similar functionality but for ACL headers.

-Install the `oj-bundle` CLI tool can be installed with `pip3 install online-judge-verify-helper` (for details, see the [repository](https://github.com/online-judge-tools/verification-helper)) and be sure that it is in your `PATH` (append the installation location to it if not).
-This should then allow code that uses this library's headers to be expanded.
+Install the `oj-bundle` CLI tool with `pip3 install online-judge-verify-helper` (for details, see the [repository](https://github.com/online-judge-tools/verification-helper)) and be sure that it is in your `PATH` (append the installation location to it if not).
+This library's headers can then be bundled for submission.

 For instance, an `examples` solution that uses this library with ACL can be expanded into the submission-ready `combined.cpp` file by running (from the `examples` directory):